 - 2 cups brown jasmine rice (Or long grain brown rice, or brown basmati rice)

 - 2 ½ cups water

 - ¾ teaspoon kosher salt (½ teaspoon fine sea salt)

 - Add the rice to the pot: Pour the rice, water, and salt into the pressure cooker pot and stir.

-- Pressure cook the rice: Lock the lid and cook on high pressure for 20 minutes in an electric PC, or 16 minutes in a stovetop PC.
+- Pressure cook the rice for 20 minutes with a Natural Release: Lock the lid and cook on high pressure for 20 minutes in an electric PC, or 16 minutes in a stovetop PC.
 Let pressure come down naturally, about 15 minutes.
 Fluff the rice with a fork and serve.

 - Category: Pressure Cooker

 - Cuisine: American

 - My favorite brand (so far) is Jasmati brand brown rice from Rice Select, but I have to admit, I don’t have too many choices for brown jasmine rice in my area.
 If you have a favorite brand, let us know in the comments.

 Questions?
 Other ideas?
 Leave them in the comments section below.